 The Medical Music Society of London was formed in July 2012 when the Royal Society of Medicine (RSM) ceased running its Music Society after 40 years.
 We continue the tradition of putting on excellent concerts, combined with an enjoyable social occasion, and with an opportunity for the audience to meet the artists after the concert.
 John Lill gave our inaugural concert on 23rd October 2012.
 We’re a registered charity, No.1157835.
+Our future has been secured for many years to come by a generous legacy received in 2018 from Mrs Dorothy Amy Pollard, to whom we are extremely grateful.

 Our concerts, normally four per season, take place in the delightful surroundings of the Royal Over-Seas League, just off St James’s Street, with its purpose-built concert room with two Steinway grand pianos, and excellent club facilities.
 For more details, please see our venue page.